Introduction

 So, what is different in the OM-1 and some earlier cameras from Olympus is the “Live View” in these modes.
 The EVF or more conveniently the rear screen, or if the camera is tethered a phone, tablet or computer screen can show a live view of the image as it builds up, which removes the usually difficult guessing of the exposure time to use.
 This feature opens the door also to other approaches, such as light painting seeing live the effect.

-The Live Comp mode is unique in that it involves merging of images in a special manner: the shadows are taken from the base exposure and only highlights from later exposures are added to the base exposure.
+The Live Comp mode is unique in that it involves merging of images in a special manner: the shadows are taken from the base exposure and only highlights from later exposures override the base exposure, on a pixel by pixel basis.
 This ensures that shadows remain dark in spite of the composing of the highlights.
+This is an effective way photographing trails of car lights and star trails.

-Of these modes, I have used rather extensively the Live Time for UV-induced autofluorescence of plants and lichens.
-I normally use a UV-A flashlight that does not illuminate the whole area framed in the photograph and need to light-paint the image.
-This also allows to selectively illuminate different parts of the scene that is photographed.
-Fluorescence is weak, so exposure times from 30 s to a few minutes are common.
+Of these modes, I have used more extensively the Live Time for UV-induced autofluorescence of plants and lichens.
+I normally use a UV-A flashlight that does not illuminate the whole area framed in the photograph and I need to light-paint the image.
+This also allows to selectively illuminate different parts of the scene that is being photographed.
+Fluorescence is weak, so exposure times from 30 s to a few minutes are common and done with the camera on a tripod.
+This mode can be also useful with moderately long exposures for which it is difficult to estimate in advance the exposure length needed.
+I tend to use this mode controlling the camera with my iPhone, checking how it builds up through the phone screen.

 Tethering and communication